Kota

 Usually, the relevant date is set to one year after an individual's illness/disability has prevented them from working.
 However, for lifelong permanent incapacities, it may be set at less than a year after the disability onset.

-If you want to return to employment or self-employment, you must transfer from Invalidity Pension to Partial Capacity Benefit.
+If your employee wants to return to employment (or self-employment), they must transfer from Invalidity Pension to Partial Capacity Benefit.

-You can qualify for Partial Capacity Benefit only if the limitation on your capacity for work is moderate, severe, or profound.
+They can qualify for Partial Capacity Benefit only if the limitation on their capacity for work is moderate, severe, or profound.

-However, to continue receiving your Invalidity Pension payment while attending education or training courses, you should contact the Invalidity Pension section and obtain written permission.
+However, to continue receiving their Invalidity Pension payment while attending education or training courses, your employees should contact the Invalidity Pension section and obtain written permission.

-To receive Invalidity Pension, you must meet the medical conditions and social insurance contributions and apply on time.
+Remember: To receive Invalidity Pension, your employees must meet the medical conditions and social insurance contributions and apply on time.

-When to Apply for Invalidity Pension in Ireland?
+When Should Employees Apply for Invalidity Pension in Ireland?

 Further Reading